 Sutturu Srikshetra -The Abode of Spiritual Bliss

-Suttur, known historically as “Shrotriyooru and Pradakshinapura”, is a village situated on the banks of the River Kapila in Nanjangud Taluk, Mysuru Dist.
-It is located at a distance of around 170 km from Bengaluru and 28 km south of Mysuru on NH 766, near Varuna.
-SH 84, which connects Nanjangud and T. Narasipura, passes through Suttur.
-The holy shrine of Adi Jagadguru Sri Shivarathreeshwara Shivayogiji is the main Shrine at Suttur.
-Thousands of devotees visit the shrine throughout the year.
+Suttur, historically known as “Shrotriyooru and Pradakshinapura,” is a religious centre situated on the banks of River Kapila in Nanjangud Taluk, Mysuru Dist.
+It is located 170 km away from Bengaluru and 28 km to the south of Mysuru.
+Suttur is one of the historical and sacred towns of Karnataka.
+The gadduge of Adi Jagadguru Sri Shivarathreeshwara Shivayogi Mahaswamiji is the main shrine at Suttur where thousands of people gather.
+The Shiva and Vishnu temples built during the reign of Cholas and Hoysalas are seen at Suttur.

 Sutturu Srikshetra – The Origin

-Community life in India is closely linked with spiritual and religious institutions for thousands of years.
-Spiritual leaders have been the beacons and guiding forces in upholding the moral values in the progress of society as a whole.
-Jagadguru Sri Veerasimhasana Math, popularly known as Sri Suttur Math, is a reflection of and testimony to this rich tradition.
+For thousands of years, community life in India is closely linked with spiritual and religious institutions.
+Spiritual leaders have been the beacons and guiding forces in upholding moral values in the progress of society.
+Jagadguru Sri Veerasimhasana Mahasamsthana Math at Sutturu Srikshetra, popularly known as Sri Suttur Math, is a reflection and testimony to this rich tradition.

-The Math has a long history of more than a millennium and is a multi-dimensional institution, which has contributed immensely to the cause of all round societal advancement.
+Sri Math has a history of more than a millennium and is a multi-dimensional institution, which has contributed immensely to the cause of all-around societal advancement.
 The activities of the Math encompass the following.

 - Orphanages for the homeless